stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

     - Only run when tag matches semantic version, e.g. `v1.2.3`, `v1.2.3-abc` (this is what I'd recommend[^semver-regex])
     - Only run when tag in on master branch (this has important caveats to consider[^caveats])

-    For more info on how to set this up, check out: [conjunction logic for GitLab CI job condition](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/27818){: style="height: 100px; float: right;"}.
+    For more info on how to set this up, check out: [conjunction logic for GitLab CI job condition](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/27818){target="_blank" rel="noopener noreferrer"}.

 [^semver-regex]:
     The way to do this would be to utilise the [official semver regex](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string) like so: